oferei/json-gate/README.md

 ### patternProperties

-Applies only to instances of type 'object'.
+Applies only to instances of type `'object'`.

 Not supported yet.

 ### additionalProperties

-Applies only to instances of type 'object'.
+Applies only to instances of type `'object'`.

 Not supported yet.
 Current behavior is as if this attribute was set to the default, an empty schema,